fbpx

 Checked Into the Killarney Plaza Hotel

-We ended up arriving at the hotel right when the Christmas parade was supposed to start so Keryn had to drive around for 30 minutes to find parking.
-Fun times.
+We arrived right when the Christmas parade was starting, so Keryn had to drive around for 30 minutes looking for parking.
+Not ideal, but the Killarney Plaza Hotel itself was GORGEOUS!

 Image of the entry to the Killarney Plaza Hotel in Ireland